AI-Project-Planner/project_planner_be/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Project Planner is designed to streamline the project planning process for junior to mid level developers.
-By leveraging advanced AI technology, this app assists users in crafting comprehensive project plans and generating innovative ideas tailored to their chosen project type and preferred technologies.
+By leveraging advanced AI technology, this app assists users in crafting comprehensive project plans and generating innovative ideas tailored to their chosen project type and preferred technologies.<br>[Project Spec/Requirements](https://mod4.turing.edu/projects/capstone/)

 ![Project Planner Screenshot][giphy1]
 ![Project Planner Screenshot][giphy2]